thewca/wca-regulations/wca-regulations-2012.md

   - A7b) The judge records the result on a score sheet.
     - A7b1) If penalties are assigned, the judge records the original recorded result displayed on the timer, along with any penalties.
 The format is "X + T + Y = F", where X represents the sum of time penalties before/starting the solve, T represents the time displayed on the timer, Y represents a sum of time penalties during/after the solve, and F represents the final result.
 If X and/or Y is 0, the 0 terms are omitted (e.g. 2 + 17.65 + 2 = 21.65, or 17.65 + 2 = 19.65).
   - A7c) The judge and competitor must both sign the score sheet to acknowledge the result.
     - A7c1) If the competitor or the judge refuses to sign the score sheet, the WCA Delegate may sign in their place.
+[NOTE: In other words, I can choose not to sign and the delegate has to sign all of my times for me?]
   - A7d) If the judge assigns a penalty, the judge shall call "PENALTY".
   - A7e) If the result is DNF, then judge shall call "DNF".
   - A7f) When a competitor's score sheet for a round is complete, the judge shall deliver the score sheet to the score taker.